Jyrki Lumme: Vancouver Canucks (1990–98)

 Lumme proved to be a good fit in Vancouver as he quickly established himself as the Canucks' top offensive defenceman.
 He was placed on a defensive pairing with Paul Reinhart immediately after the trade and scored 10 points in 11 games to finish the regular season.
 In his first full season with Vancouver, Lumme improved to 32 points over 80 games.
 The following season, he recorded his first of back-to-back 44-point seasons and earned his first of four Babe Pratt Trophies as the team's top defenceman.
 In 1993–94, Lumme posted a career-high 55 points, second only to late-season acquisition Jeff Brown among team defencemen.
-He added 13 points in 24 playoff games, helping Vancouver to the 1994 Stanley Cup Finals, where they were defeated by the New York Rangers in seven games.
+He added 13 points in 24 playoff games, helping Vancouver to the 1994 Stanley Cup Final, where they were defeated by the New York Rangers in seven games.

 Due to the subsequent 1994–95 NHL lockout, Lumme returned to Finland to play for Ilves Tampere.
 He recorded 8 points in 12 games before NHL play resumed midway through the campaign, at which point he returned to the Canucks.
 Lumme continued as one of the Canucks' standout defencemen for the duration of his time with the club, as his defensive game improved as well.
 He fell only one point short of his career high during the 1995–96 season, scoring 54 points — first among team defencemen.
 He also managed a personal best 17 goals.
 The following season, he won his fourth and final Babe Pratt Trophy in 1997.
 Lumme led the Canucks' defence in scoring his final two years in Vancouver before becoming an unrestricted free agent in July 1998 and signing with the Phoenix Coyotes.
 He left Vancouver as the franchise's all-time leading scorer among defencemen in goals with 83 (surpassed by Mattias Öhlund on December 15, 2007) and points with 321 (tied Dennis Kearns and since surpassed by Öhlund).